-To begin this section I would like to give you one of the more popular recipes for Key Lime Pie.
-This is a well-known pie that is a specialty dessert of the Florida Keys.
-This particular recipe was taken from Key Kookin by the late Glad Whitley.
+To begin this section I would like to offer one of the more popular recipes for Key Lime Pie.
+This well-known pie is a specialty dessert of the Florida Keys.
+This particular recipe was taken from Key Kookin by the late great Glad Whitley.

 4 eggs (separated)

 1 tablespoon gelatin (in 1/2 cup ice water)